amida-tech/Raccoon/README.md

 disconnect multiple times.
 This alleviates the need for applications to keep track of the connection object.

-uri is the address of the database and defaults to 'mongodb://localhost/portal'.  options is included for customization and teting purposes.
+uri is the address of the database and defaults to 'mongodb://localhost/portal'.  options is included for customization and testing purposes.
 Currently only two fields are supported:

 ownerTitle: This is a label internally used to identify database elements that stores owner specific info.
 Defaults to 'owner'
 sectionTitles: This is an array of section titles in the master records.
 Default to